return42/sphkerneldoc/doc/Documentation/kernel-doc-HOWTO/dbxml2rst_migration.rst

 itself is mostly perfect, but there are some other (historical) reasons whichever could cause an improper document.
 Here are some:

-* The new document build toolchain is more strict than the old one.
+* The new document build tool-chain is more strict than the old one.

-* The old kernel-doc/docproc was/is buggy, e.g. it includs all declarations when
+* The old kernel-doc/docproc was/is buggy, e.g. it includes all declarations when
-  only exported (``!E<filename>``) should be included, but in the sorce file are no symbols exported.
+  only exported (``!E<filename>``) should be included, but in the source file are no symbols exported.
 The ``!Elib/debugobjects.c`` of the ``debugobjects.tmpl`` is an example for this.
 In the past, this *misbehavior* of the docproc has been taken as a feature, by the authors :-o